GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 #### Re-Identification From BigQuery
-Export the Standard SQL Query to read data from bigQuery One example from our solution guide:
+1. Export the Standard SQL Query to read data from bigQuery.
+One example from our solution guide:
 ```
 export QUERY="select ID,Card_Number,Card_Holders_Name from \`${PROJECT_ID}.${BQ_DATASET_NAME}.100000CCRecords\` where safe_cast(Credit_Limit as int64)>100000 and safe_cast (Age as int64)>50 group by ID,Card_Number,Card_Holders_Name limit 10"
 ```
-Create a gcs file with the query:
+2. Create a gcs file with the query:

 ```
 export REID_QUERY_BUCKET=<name>